noedig101/APSkeleton/README.md

 `>cd workspace`

-If you capitalized workspace then it needs to be capitalized when you cd into it as well.
+~~If you capitalized workspace then it needs to be capitalized when you cd into it as well~~ Thats not true lol!
+Just type in the name you want.
 You can also use the TAB key to autocomplete file names.
 So instead of typing the entire word workspace you could just type `wor` and then hit tab and it will fix it for you.
 If you had more folder or file names that have that same `wor` starting condition then just keep hitting tab until you find it.
+Another important thing to mention is if you want to go backwards a folder.
+To do that you do `cd` followed by 2 periods.

+`>cd ..`

 A lot of people have workspace folders.
 Its nice to just hold all youre projects in one location.
 And Im sure youll definitely fall in love with programming from this and go on to become the best dev ever right?